rexich/tips/docs/chef.md

 A [recipe](https://docs.chef.io/recipes.html) is a Ruby file that represents a collection of resources, used to define everything that is required to configure a part of a system.
-In other words, it is an ordered series of configuration states.
+In other words, it is an ordered series of configuration states, and is the most fundamental configuration element within an organization.

 It must be stored in a cookbook, may be included in another recipe, may depend on one or more recipes, must be added to a run list before running `chef-client`, and is always executed in the same order as is listed in a runlist.
+You can add helper code in it, since it is a Ruby program.

 - Including a recipe: `include_recipe 'recipe'`
 - Assign a dependency to a recipe: `depends 'apache2'`